 Skill of the Week

-Check this page out each week for a new skill to master.
+These skills were uploaded in Spring 2020.
+Plese feel free to check this page out each week for a new skill to master.

 Idea: Record how you are getting on with the skills in a scrapbook.
 Take pictures and include these.
 Ask your adults to write comments too.

 You can also tweet us @archibaldfirst with #afsskills

 Whose bedroom is the tidiest?
 Perhaps you could have a good sort out of all your toys?